danbev/learning-ai/notes/llama.cpp/sched-issue.md

 this also effect the output.
 For example, if I change the number of layers from 30 to 36 the I will also see the output above with the "gray background".

-It seems like if I make a change to the computation graph of the vision model this can have an effect on the language model which I was not expecting (not saying it is wrong as I'm unfamiliar the inner workings of the backend scheduler).
-Does anyone recognize this issue or have any ideas where I should look to try to figure this out?
+It seems to me like if I make a change to the computation graph of the vision model this can have an effect on the language model which I was not expecting (not saying it is wrong as I'm unfamiliar the inner workings of the backend scheduler).
+Almost like the graph are shared but I was thinking that they would not be after calling `ggml_backend_sched_reset(ctx.sched)`.

+Does anyone recognize this issue, or have any ideas where I should start looking to try to figure this out?

-The following [example] contains the steps to convert the model, quantize and also run it.
+The [example] contains the steps to convert the model, quantize it, and also run it.

 [example]: https://github.com/danbev/llama.cpp/tree/vision-api-mllama-example/examples/simple-vision-mllama#simple-vision-mllama-example